Trump Made Lasting Impact on Federal Courts

 But there's less doubt from any vantage point about what Trump has wrought.

 The U.S. “will be living with the legacy of Donald Trump for decades to come as a result of his judicial appointments,’’ said Brian Fallon, executive director of Demand Justice, a liberal advocacy group.
-People who accepted judicial appointments from Trump will “wear the moniker of ‘Trump judge’ for the rest of their lives,’’ Fallon said.
+People who accepted judicial appointments from Trump will “wear the moniker of ‘Trump judge’ for the rest of their lives."

 Not so, in Conway's view.
 "It will be one of the most lasting pieces of his legacy, distinguished and durable,” she said.